varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 })
 ```

-A special method to destroy being removed components has similar sense.
+A special method to destroy the components being removed has similar sense.

 ```
 $.fn.myDestroy = function() {